Periodontal Therapy – Gainesville, FL

 Better Protection for Your Gums

 Drs.
 Art and Kim Mowery have much experience helping patients who are suffering from gum disease in Gainesville.
 Considered to be one of the most common dental problems seen by dentists throughout the country, millions of Americans do not even realize they have it until they’re seen by a dental professional.
 Fortunately, there are treatment options available to help curb the negative effects of gum disease and improve the health of these soft tissues – periodontal therapy.
 To learn more about how Drs.
-Art and Kim Mowery remove plaque and tartar accumulations to help patients see a newer, healthier smile, contact our office.
+Art and Kim Mowery remove plaque and tartar accumulations to help patients see a newer, healthier smile, contact our office for periodontal therapy in Gainesville, FL.

 What is Gum Disease?